RoboMamba: Efficient Vision-Language-Action Model for Robotic Reasoning and Manipulation: RoboMamba

 \subsection{RoboMamba architecture}

-To equip RoboMamba with both visual reasoning and manipulation abilities, we start from pre-trained Large Language Models (LLMs)~\cite{gu2023mamba} and visual models to construct an effective MLLM architecture.
+To equip RoboMamba with both visual reasoning and manipulation abilities, we start from pre-trained Large Language Models (LLMs)~\cite{gu2023mamba} and visual models to construct an effective VLA model architecture.
 As shown in Figure~\ref{fig:frame}, we utilize the CLIP visual encoder~\cite{radford2021learning} to extract visual features $f_v \in \mathbb{R}^{B \times N \times 1024}$ from input images $I$, where $B$ and $N$ represent batch size and tokens, respectively.
 In contrast to~\cite{lin2023sphinx, zhao2024cobra}, we do not adopt the vision encoder ensemble technique, which employs various backbones (i.e., DINOv2~\cite{oquab2023dinov2}, CLIP-ConvNeXt~\cite{woo2023convnext}, CLIP-ViT) for image feature extraction.
-The ensemble introduces additional computational costs that severely impact the practicality of robot MLLMs in the real world.
+The ensemble introduces additional computational costs that severely impact the practicality of VLA model in the real world.
 Therefore, we demonstrate that a simple and straightforward model design can also achieve strong reasoning abilities when combined with high-quality data and appropriate training strategies.
 To enable the LLM to understand visual features, we connect the vision encoder to the LLM using a multilayer perceptron (MLP).
 Through this simple cross-modal connector, RoboMamba can convert visual information into language embedding space $f^{L}_v \in \mathbb{R}^{B \times N \times 2560}$.
 Note that model efficiency is crucial in the field of robotics, as robots need to respond quickly based on human instructions.
 Therefore, we select Mamba as our language model due to its context-aware reasoning ability and linear computational complexity.
 Text prompts are encoded into embedding space $f_t \in \mathbb{R}^{B \times N \times 2560}$ using the pre-trained tokenizer, then concatenated ($cat$) with visual tokens and input into Mamba.
 We leverage Mamba's powerful sequence modeling to comprehend multimodal information and utilize effective training strategies to develop visual reasoning capabilities (as described in the next section).
 The output tokens $T_a$ are then detokenized ($det$) to produce responses in natural language $L_a$.
-The model forward can be represented as follows:
+To equip our model with both reasoning and manipulation abilities, we meticulously design a comprehensive training pipeline, which is divided into two stages.
+We introduce the training recipes of Stage 1 in Section~\ref{sec:rea} and present the robot manipulation fine-tuning in Section~\ref{sec:EMS}.